-Lawyers licensed in another U.S. jurisdiction and lawyers licensed in a foreign jurisdiction who want to practice as house counsel must become licensed in Washington.
-They may seek licensing in Washington by motion under Washington Supreme Court Admission and Practice Rule (APR 3(c)) or as House Counsel under Washington Supreme Court Admission and Practice Rule (APR) 8(f)).
+Lawyers licensed in another U.S. jurisdiction or foreign jurisdiction who want to practice as house counsel must become licensed in Washington.
+They may seek licensing in Washington by motion under Washington Supreme Court Admission and Practice Rule (APR) 3(c) or as House Counsel under APR 8(f)).

-Applications for limited admission as House Counsel are paper forms, submitted via postal mail to the WSBA.
-House Counsel may continue to practice on a temporary basis under Washington Supreme Court Rules of Professional Conduct (RPC) 5.5 pending the application for admission.
+House counsel applicants may continue to practice on a temporary basis under Washington Supreme Court Rules of Professional Conduct (RPC) 5.5 pending the application for admission.

 House Counsel Application Process

-If you have any questions about the House Counsel License, or if you prefer to have an application mailed to you, please contact the Admissions Department at email@example.com or 206-727-8209.
+If you have general questions about the House Counsel License, please contact the Admissions Department at email@example.com.

 Multi-jurisdictional Practice of Law

-Washington Supreme Court Rules of Professional Conduct (RPC) 5.5 also describes several situations in which it may be permissible to practice law in Washington on a temporary basis.
-Generally, the situations are limited to out-of-court practice.
-Under most situations, an out-of-state lawyer wanting to appear in court is going to be required to file a motion for admission Pro Hac Vice pursuant to APR 8(b).
+RPC 5.5 also describes several situations in which it may be permissible to practice law in Washington on a temporary basis.
+Generally, situations are limited to out-of-court practice.
+Under most situations, an out-of-state lawyer wanting to appear in court is required to file a motion for admission Pro Hac Vice pursuant to APR 8(b).
 Please contact firstname.lastname@example.org for questions about Pro Hac Vice.

-Out-of-state lawyers with questions about practicing in Washington under Washington Supreme Court RPC 5.5 should contact the WSBA Ethics Line at 206-727-8284.
+Out-of-state lawyers with questions about temporarily practicing in Washington under RPC 5.5 should contact the WSBA Ethics Line at 206-727-8284.
 To inquire, please leave a voicemail with your name, a phone number for a confidential return call, and a brief message.
 Calls are generally returned within one or two business days.
 Please read the complete rule and comments before making contact.

-Please Note : All applicants are subject to a character and fitness review prior to being admitted to practice law in Washington.
-Factors considered by Admissions staff and Bar Counsel when determining whether an applicant should be referred to the Character and Fitness Board are set forth in Washington Supreme Court Admission and Practice Rules (APR) 20–24.2(a).
+All applicants are subject to a character and fitness review prior to being admitted to practice law in Washington.
+Factors considered by Admissions staff and Regulatory Counsel when determining whether an applicant should be referred to the Character and Fitness Board are set forth in Admission and Practice Rule APR 20–24.3.